 Make a Pledge For a Daily Change

 Ask your students to pick one thing they will do every day to reduce waste.
-If you have to write it down, make it digital or use a previously loved piece of paper.
+If you must write it down, make it digital or use a previously loved piece of paper.

 Learn About Ways to Care for the Environment